CS-433/ml-project-2-wal/README.md

 *Authors : Alessio Desogus, Haoyu Wen and Jiewei Li*

-> **_🔔 IMPORTANT NOTE:_** Per agreement with the [ENTC](https://www.epfl.ch/labs/entc/) supervisor of this project, *Dr. Davide Bavato*, a non-disclosure agreement (NDA) has been signed.
-Therefore, for maximum confidentiality, we will only provide the smaller amount of data possible in this repository.
-However, if it is **strictly necessary** for grading purposes, we could find a way to provide them.

 ## Abstract 📝

 - This study explores the factors that influence venture teams' ability to identify new opportunities in the context of emerging technologies.
 By utilizing a multimodal dataset and applying machine learning techniques, we introduce three novel metrics and find **skewness** as the best.